-You can get an EHIC to give you free or discounted medical treatment in countries within the European Economic Area (EEA), but the scheme may cease on 1 January 2021 - here’s what you need to do now.
+An EHIC gives you free or discounted medical treatment within the European Economic Area (EEA).
+No new cards will now be issued but the scheme's been replaced by the Global Health Insurance Card (GHIC) – here’s what you need to know.

 The European Health Insurance Card entitles you to free, or reduced-rate, medical treatment in all EEA countries.
 That's the European Union plus Switzerland, Iceland, Norway and Liechtenstein.